LavaToaster/IPS-SteamLoginMethod/README.md

 * Minimum IP.Core Requirements ( as found on https://community.invisionpower.com/files/file/7046-get-ready-for-ips-40/ )
  - If you are using InvisonPower's Hosted forums, this is already done for you.
 * Hosting with Free services will not be supported
+ - If you are having issues, and use IIS as your web server.
+Please try switching to Apache or another server type.
+IIS is known to have random issues.

 ## Installation